UVA-CS-SDE-Sp26/ts-1-1-22/docs/userinterface.md

 `cgd9th`
 # Homework 2 - User Interface
 ## About
-Your assignment is to create a command-line utility (means it runs in your command prompt/terminal) that will allow agents to view file contents.
+Your assignment is to create a command-line utility that will allow agents to view file contents.

 Create the command line interface used by the user to run the program.